 La Philharmonie de Paris is an important project, led by the architect Jean Nouvel, whose work lasted two years.
-Open in January 2015, it hosts many concerts, exhibitions and workshops.
+Open since January 2015, it hosts many concerts, exhibitions and workshops.

 La Philharmonie de Paris hosts major symphony orchestras without neglecting other forms of musical expression (concert with artists of today).
 This dynamic venue is home to several musical groups in permanent or temporary residence: Orchestra de Paris, Orchesta Ensemble Intercontemporain, Orchestra Chambre de Paris, National orchestra d’Ile de France along with Les Arts Florissants Orchestra.